-The Master of Science in Medical Science (MSMS) Program at Indiana University School of Medicine is two-year program designed to enhance the preparation and confidence of students from disadvantaged backgrounds to be successful in a medical curriculum.
+The Master of Science in Medical Science (MSMS) Program at Indiana University School of Medicine is two-year program designed to enhance the preparation and confidence of students underrepresented in medicine to be successful in a medical curriculum.
 Students aspiring to pursue a career in medicine may require additional skill-building experience and enhanced knowledge of learning strategies.

 This unique opportunity allows students from especially disadvantaged backgrounds to work at the graduate level to gain experience in didactic instruction, problem-based learning and research.
 A Master of Science degree is earned upon completion of the program with a minimum grade point average of 3.0 on a 4.0 scale.
 Students within the program may choose to apply to medical school during their first or second year in the program, but only students who complete the full two-year academic curriculum will earn the MSMS degree.